SepehrRa/Machine-Learning/README.md

 In this exercise, I implemented the K-means algorithm and used it for image compression.
 Firstly it helped me gain an intuition of how the K-means algorithm works.
 After that, I used the K-means algorithm for image compression by reducing the number of colors that occur in an image to only those that are most common in that image.
 Next, I used principal component analysis (PCA) to perform dimensionality reduction.
 I first experiment with an example 2D dataset to get intuition on how PCA works and then use it on a bigger dataset of 5000 face image dataset.

+HW8: Anomaly Detection and Recommender Systems

+Anomaly detection is a useful algorithm to find and ignore the data which is abnormal.
+It can help us to improve our algorithm performance.
+In this exercise, I implemented an anomaly detection algorithm to detect anomalous behavior in server computers.
+The features measure the throughput (MB/s) and latency (ms) of the response of each server.
+In the next part, I used collaborative filltering to build a recommender system for movies.
+This system will recommend new movies based on the movies which users rate previously.